goloop/log/README.md

     func (l *Log) Trace(a ...interface{}) (n int, err error)

-Trace creates message with TRACE level, using the default formats for its operands and writes to log.Writer.
+Trace creates message with Trace level, using the default formats for its operands and writes to log.Writer.
 Spaces are added between operands when neither is a string.
 It returns the number of bytes written and any write error encountered.
-Always displays file path, function name and file line in the log message.

 #### func (*Log) Tracef

     func (l *Log) Tracef(format string, a ...interface{}) (n int, err error)

-Tracef creates message with TRACE level, according to a format specifier and writes to log.Writer.
+Tracef creates message with Trace level, according to a format specifier and writes to log.Writer.
 It returns the number of bytes written and any write error encountered.
-Always displays file path, function name and file line in the log message.

 #### func (*Log) Traceln

     func (l *Log) Traceln(a ...interface{}) (n int, err error)

-Traceln creates message with TRACE, level using the default formats for its operands and writes to log.Writer.
+Traceln creates message with Trace, level using the default formats for its operands and writes to log.Writer.
 Spaces are always added between operands and a newline is appended.
 It returns the number of bytes written and any write error encountered.
-Always displays file path, function name and file line in the log message.

 #### func (*Log) Warn

     func (l *Log) Warn(a ...interface{}) (n int, err error)

-Warn creates message with WARN level, using the default formats for its operands and writes to log.Writer.
+Warn creates message with Warn level, using the default formats for its operands and writes to log.Writer.
 Spaces are added between operands when neither is a string.
 It returns the number of bytes written and any write error encountered.